AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-a-nonrefundable-personal-credits/sec-25.md

  shall be treated as proceeds of such issue and the sum of such products shall be treated as the total proceeds of such issue, and

-(iii) paragraph (1) of section 143(d) shall be applied by substituting “100 percent” for “95 percent or more”.
+(iii) paragraph (1) of section 143(d) shall be applied by substituting "100 percent" for "95 percent or more".

 Clause (iii) shall not apply if the issuing authority submits a plan to the Secretary for administering the 95-percent requirement of section 143(d)(1) and the Secretary is satisfied that such requirement will be met under such plan.